Vegan For Life

 Ginny Messina, MPH, RD

-B12 in Vegan Foods
+B12 in Plant Foods

 In the published research, the only plant food that has been tested for improving B12 status in humans using the gold standard of lowering methylmalonic acid (MMA) levels was nori, which did not improve vitamin B12 status.
 Thus, the discussion about whether Western vegans can get B12 from plant foods could end here.